-Having said that, the filing of an assumed name will likely, over time, build and increase one’s entitlement to the assumed name as a matter of common law.
-The name acquires public acceptance and recognition in the area in which it is used, increasing one’s potential common law entitlement to exclusive use of that DBA.
+Having said that, an assumed name may, over time, acquire public recognition and acceptance in the area in which it is used, increasing one’s potential common law entitlement to exclusive use of that DBA.
 County clerks, to a certain extent, aid in this process by declining to issue identical assumed names to rival enterprises within their borders.
 A DBA is nonetheless no substitute for obtaining a proper trademark or copyright, which is a highly technical field.
 Consult an expert.

-It should also be noted that an assumed name certificate is not a business license, which is not required in Texas except for specific industries.
-Nevada, on the other hand, currently charges $200 annually for its business license, which is required of all registered entities.
+It should also be noted that an assumed name certificate for an LLC is not a business license, which is not required in Texas except for specific industries.
+Other states differ.
+Nevada, for instance, currently charges $200 annually for its business license, which is required of all registered entities.

 LLC Bank Accounts and DBAs

 Forming an LLC and then failing to get a DBA and do business under it reflects an incomplete process from an asset protection perspective.
 It is the better practice to get the required DBA and one or more optional DBAs.
-As many activities as possible should be conducted under a DBA name.
-There is simply no good reason to make it easy for a potential plaintiff to know the identity or location of the true party in interest behind either an entity or a transaction.
+Afterward, as many activities as possible should be conducted under a DBA name.
+There is simply no good reason to make it easy for a potential plaintiff to know the identity or location of the true party in interest behind an entity or a transaction.

 Use of DBAs with a Two-Company Structure

-Our recommended asset protection structure involves two LLCs—a management company and a holding company for hard assets (a series LLC).
+Our recommended asset protection structure involves two LLCs—a management company (traditional LLC) and a holding company for hard assets (a series LLC).
 Both should obtain and utilize assumed names in day-to-day business.
 This is particularly important for the management company in its dealing with residential tenants.
 The Property Code states:

 Sec.
 92.201.
 DISCLOSURE OF OWNERSHIP AND MANAGEMENT. (a) A landlord shall disclose to a tenant . . . the name and either a street or post office box address of the holder of record title, according to the deed records in the county clerk’s office, of the dwelling rented by the tenant. . . . (f) For the purposes of this section, an owner or property manager may disclose either an actual name or names or an assumed name if an assumed name certificate has been recorded with the county clerk.